NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, not buried, partially buried, fully buried, deeply buried
      - Whether the return ducts are buried in, e.g., attic loose-fill insulation.
 Partially buried ducts have insulation that does not cover the top of the ducts.
 Fully buried ducts have insulation that just covers the top of the ducts.
 Deeply buried ducts have insulation that continues above the top of the ducts.
+If not provided, the OS-HPXML default (see `Air Distribution <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution>`_) is used.
    * - ``ducts_return_fraction_rectangular``
      - false
      - frac